bradhika80/Web-Design-Challenge/README.md

-# Web Design Homework - Web Visualization Dashboard (Latitude)
+# Web Visualization Dashboard (Latitude)

 ## Background

 Data is more powerful when we share it with others!
-Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.
+Let's take create a dashboard showing off the analysis using HTML and css.

 ![Images/landingResize.png](Images/landingResize.png)

-### Before You Begin
+###

-1. Create a new repository for this project called `Web-Design-Challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `Web-Design-Challenge`.

 2. Clone the new repository to your computer.